Choirmaster Gareth Malone has had his work cut out. He’s been working in schools and communities in England to try and change attitudes to singing.

 Gareth Malone, a choirmaster for the London Symphony Orchestra, became a cult hero in 2007 with the broadcast of the documentary ‘The Choir’.

-Having chosen a comprehensive school in Northolt with little background of singing, Gareth’s ambition was to take a choir to the World Choir Games in Xiamen, China, in just nine months.
+Having chosen a comprehensive school in Northolt with little background of singing, his ambition was to take a choir to the World Choir Games in Xiamen, China, in just nine months.

 The new ‘Phoenix’ choir had only four weeks to produce an application CD, and a two month wait for the result caused a real dip in motivation.
 The struggle for commitment, discipline, and quality is felt and suffered by Gareth at every step.

 Just in time, ‘Phoenix’ begin to gel, and with new bonds of trust and receptiveness, they begin to truly perform.
-After a respectable performance in Asia, students tearfully reflected how beautiful the experience was: not only a remarkable achievement, but a new-found community.
+After a respectable performance in Asia, students tearfully reflected on their achievement and new-found community.

 Gareth waits for solitude before it strikes him too: ‘Phoenix’ would not go beyond the first round.
 It was never about miracles and bringing gold medals home – but the extraordinary, life-changing, bonding experience that music provides.